 The apron was a network of cross wire and hanging wires suspended from four or five balloons.
 However, it was so heavy that it could not be sent up very high, and the balloons bunched together from its weight.

 Against modern aeroplanes, it would have been useless.

 The barrage proposed was not an “apron” of wires strung between the balloons, but a simple design where the balloon simply holds a wire upright in the sky.

-As the Air-Commodore noted, if these balloons were place at 100-yard intervals, with bombers having average wing-spans of 70 feet, then there was a one-in-four chance that a plane passing through the mine-field will hit one of the wires – and hence, a 50% change of being destroyed if the plane gets over London and tries to leave.
+As the Air-Commodore noted, if these balloons were placed at 100-yard intervals, with bombers having average wing-spans of 70 feet, then there was a one-in-four chance that a plane passing through the mine-field will hit one of the wires – and hence, a 50% chance of being destroyed if the plane gets over London and tries to leave.

 As media reports of the time noted, a 50% chance of destruction would be too high a level of loss for any military to sustain.